The League of Extraordinary Gentlemen, Volume One: Plot

-Issue 1: Empire Dreams
+Issue #1: Empire Dreams

 In 1898, one year after her encounter with Dracula, Mina Murray has divorced her husband and now works for the British government.
-She meets with MI5 agent Campion Bond (the grandfather of James Bond), who gives her the task of gathering selected members for the League of Extraordinary Gentlemen, a secret task force whose job it will be to protect the British Empire from potential threats.
+She meets with MI5 agent Campion Bond (the grandfather of James Bond), who gives her the task of gathering selected members for the League of Extraordinary Gentlemen, a secret task force whose job is to protect the British Empire from potential threats.
 Captain Nemo escorts Mina to Egypt, where she finds a heavily intoxicated Allan Quatermain in an opium den.
 Two Arab men enter the den and attempt to rape Mina, but Allan intervenes and kills one of them.
 As the other man rushes off to tell the authorities, Mina drags Allan through the busy streets towards the docks, where Nemo's submarine, the Nautilus, emerges from the sea.
 Nemo fends off the Egyptian police with a harpoon gun, and Allan is brought on board the Nautilus to recover from his opium addiction.

-For their next assignment, the League travel to Paris and meet with C. Auguste Dupin to investigate a recent string of violent murders.
+For their next assignment, the League travels to Paris and meet with C. Auguste Dupin to investigate a recent string of violent murders.
 Mina poses as a prostitute to lure the killer into a trap, but is kidnapped.
 Allan and Dupin trace the killer to his apartment and find Mina, but are attacked by a large monster.

-Issue 2: Ghosts & Miracles
+Issue #2: Ghosts & Miracles

 After a brief fight, Allan forces the monster out of the apartment window, and the fall renders it unconscious.
 Once on the Nautilus, the monster transforms into a frail, terrified man with no memory of recent events.
-The man is Dr Henry Jekyll, while the monster is his alter ego Mr. Hyde.
+The man is Dr. Henry Jekyll, while the monster is his alter ego Mr. Hyde.
 Mina bids farewell to Dupin, and the Nautilus leaves Paris.
-When the League return to London, Bond sets them their next task: going undercover at a girls' school to investigate three separate cases of sexless conception.
+When the League returns to London, Bond sets them their next task: going undercover at a girls' school to investigate three separate cases of sexless conception.

 Mina, Allan and Nemo visit the school undercover and meet the dominatrix headmistress, Rosa Coote.
 The girls believe they have been impregnated by the Holy Spirit, and the league stay the night for their investigation.
 Late at night, Mina catches an unseen force sexually assaulting one of the girls, Pollyanna, and throws a tin of paint over it, making the entity partly visible.
-The League successfully apprehend the "Holy Spirit", which is actually Hawley Griffin, the Invisible Man, and take him to their new headquarters within the secret annexe of the British Museum.
+The League successfully apprehends the "Holy Spirit", which is actually Hawley Griffin, the Invisible Man, and takes him to their new headquarters within the secret annexe of the British Museum.
 Bond promises Griffin that if he agrees to work for them, he will be granted a pardon for his past crimes and MI5 will research a cure for Griffin's invisibility.